hstern2/amsr/README.md

 enclosed in square brackets, as in SMILES.
 For a one-letter symbol,
 brackets may be omitted.
-Atoms are assumed to have a fixed valence which limits the number of covalently-bonded neighbors.
+Atoms are assumed to have a fixed valence that limits the number of covalently-bonded neighbors.
 If an atom makes fewer bonds than its valence, hydrogens are assumed.

 | AMSR | molecule |